technoph1le/quicksnip/snippets/javascript/dom-manipulation/remove-a-css-class-from-an-element.md

 ---
-title: Remove a CSS Class to an element
+title: Remove a CSS Class from an element
 description: Remove a CSS class to a HTML element.
 author: JanluOfficial
 tags: css,style